Questions You Might Have...

 If you engage in a particular form of exercise (e.g. running, yoga, weight-lifting), and you see and feel a positive impact on your health without any negative side-effects (let's not talk over-exercising), that means it's good for you, right?

 Training in our technique reduces unhealthy muscle tension in your throat and builds proper coordination and strength in your vocal cords, so you sing a lot easier, healthier and better.
-That means that even if there is a better way to train voices that we don't know of yet (we're always learning and testing out new stuff from various different sources), it is definitely "less wrong" than most other methods out there.
+That means that even if it's not the best way to train voices, it is definitely "less wrong" than most other methods out there.

 As how Mark Manson puts it, "We should seek to chip away at the ways that we're wrong today so that we can be a little less wrong tomorrow...
 That answer will change and evolve, because I change and evolve."

 "You don't sing that well...
 What makes you qualified to teach me?"

 "Singing well" is subjective.
 Some people think I sing well, some think I don't.